CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 Version 1.8.0 (September 2021)
-* Tenable and Qualys – Correlation between Vulnerabilities and Network Telemetry
+* Tenable and Qualys - Correlation between Vulnerabilities and Network Telemetry
   * Added table that shows traffic on vulnerable ports for both Qualys and Tenable.
 User can see those details in the Tenable and Qualys dashboard.
 (New panels added at the last of the panel.)
 * Fortigate VPN Support
-  * Cyences App’s VPN dashboard now supports Fortigate VPN logs.
+  * Cyences App's VPN dashboard now supports Fortigate VPN logs.
 * New Windows Dashboard
   * The Windows dashboard is now separated from Active Directory.
   * The Active Directory dashboard now has panels from the original dashboard.